Fire Protection for Home Vents

 How to Protect Them

 A specialized fire-protection screen for home vents will restrict airborne embers from passing through larger vent openings.
-Choosing a mesh size that retains adequate airflow while blocking tiny sparks is critical.
-If you’d like professional assistance, our Total Screen team can custom-fit gable vent screens to ensure a tight seal.

-Purpose of Exhaust Vents
+Purpose of Soffit / Under- Eave Vents

 Why They’re Vulnerable

-Because soffit vents are usually hidden under the eaves, it’s easy to overlook them as a fire risk.
-During wildfires, rising heat currents and wind can push embers right into these openings.
-If an ember makes it inside where insulation and wooden trusses lie, it can spark a fast-moving attic fire.
+During wildfires, rising heat currents and wind can push embers right into your home's vulnerable vent openings.
+If dangerous fire embers make it inside your home, where insulation and wooden trusses lie, it can spark a fast-moving attic fire.

 How to Protect Them